 It could be a case of a connection issue.
 This means that for some reason there is no connection between the storage and the computer.
 It could be that either the power supply, USB cable or the port

 Another factor that could affect this issue is that there is no allocation in the hard drive capacity.
 Hard drives won’t be shown in Internet Explorer if there is no disk partition and everything else is unallocated.

-Also, is the hard drive is out of date then there a big chance that the hard drive won’t show up due to failure in recognition.
+Also, if the hard drive is out of date then there is a big chance that the hard drive won’t show up due to failure in recognition.

 Easy Fixes for Hard Drive not Showing Up Error

 Here are a few easy fixes that you can implement if the hard drive not showing up in disk management windows 10:

 Solution 1: Check Cable Connection For Hard Drive

 Using two cables namely the data cable and the power cable, the hard drive is connected to the motherboard.
 If these cables are not working or damaged then the connection won’t establish.